Have you wondered what would this special oud oil, distilled from $21,000 USD worth of chips, smell like?

-Retail price for this Oud wood is between $3,500 to $4,000 USD per kg.
+The retail price for this Oud wood is between $3,500 to $4,000 USD per kg.
 Please note in Brunei, due to strict restriction and regulation, the wild agarwood price is on the higher end.
-The second reason is its currency: Brunei Dollar is higher than the Australian Dollar
+The second reason is its currency: Brunei Dollar is higher than the Australian Dollar.

 We managed to secure around 6kg of this quality.

-Originally, we planned to sell this Agarwood Chip but one of business partner asked us to distill these Oud Wood
+Initially, we planned to sell this Agarwood Chip, but one of the business partners asked us to distil these Oud Wood.

 Let's do the math, let's be conservative, be the lower end $3500 USD